xcsp3team/XCSP3-Java-Tools/README.md

 2. change directory : `cd XCSP3-Java-Tools`
 3. run Gradle : `gradle build`  (of course, you need Gradle to be installed)
 4. test the JAR : `java -cp build/libs/toolX-1.0.jar org.xcsp.modeler.Compiler`
-If the usage of the compiler is displaued, you are fine.
+If the usage of the compiler is displayed, you are fine.

 With this JAR, you can run the compiler (MCSP3) and the solution checker.
 See details in the documents, referenced below.

 # XCSP3-Java-Parser

-See the miniguide in file [`parserJava1-2.pdf`](parserJava1-2.pdf).
+See the miniguide in file [`parserJava1-2.pdf`](tex/parserJava1-2.pdf).

 # XCSP3-Java-Solution-Checker

-See the miniguide in file [`checkerJava1-0.pdf`](checkerJava1-0.pdf).
+See the miniguide in file [`checkerJava1-0.pdf`](tex/checkerJava1-0.pdf).

 # MCSP3 (modeler), Release Candidate

-See the miniguide in file [`modelerReleaseCandidateV1.pdf`](modelerReleaseCandidateV1.pdf).
+See the miniguide in file [`modelerReleaseCandidateV1.pdf`](tex/modelerReleaseCandidateV1.pdf).
 Official Release by 15 December 2017.